Ivington

 Ivington (/ˈɪvɪŋtən/) is a village in the county of Herefordshire, England, approximately 13 miles (21 km) north of Hereford.
-It is about 2 miles (3 km) south-west of its post town Leominster.
+It is about 2 miles (3 km) south-west of Leominster.
 The population as of the 2011 census was included within Leominster.
 Ivington has a small church dedicated to St. John, and a Church of England Primary School.

 Toponymy

-Ivington was recorded as Ivintune in the 1068 Domesday Book, the name deriving from the Old English for "estate associated with a man called Ifa".
+Ivington was recorded as Ivintune in the Domesday Book of 1086, the name deriving from the Old English for "estate associated with a man called Ifa".

 Geography

-The village lies approximately 13 miles (21 km) north of Hereford and 2 miles (3 km) south-west of its post town, Leominster.
 Surrounding villages include Ivington Green, Stag Batch, Newtown and Brierley.
 Ivington lies just south of the River Arrow.

 Notable people

 Statistician Florence Nightingale David was born in Ivington in 1909.
 Television presenter and writer Monty Don lives in Ivington.